Amplitudes/amplitudes/_posts/2022-01-27-Northwestern.md

 ---
 {% include base_path %}

-# Postdoctoral Position in Theoretical High Energy Physics
+# Postdoctoral Position in Theoretical Physics

 The [Amplitudes and Insights group](http://fancyphysics.org) in the Department of Physics and Astronomy of Weinberg College of Arts and Sciences at Northwestern University welcomes applications for a postdoctoral research scholar to join the group beginning the autumn of 2021 with a focus on large-scale analytic prediction.